developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/mgmt/index.md

         * **Never connected –** the device has never connected to the server
         * **Connected –** the device is connected to the server
         * **Disconnected –** the device previously connected to the server and is now disconnected due to no communication with the server for approximately 12 minutes.
-* **Secondary BLE:** For devices that have a secondary BLE, BLE beaconing can be enabled with [Beacon Manager CSP](/mx/beaconmgr) to locate the device even if the device is offline or loses power due to critically low battery or manual shutdown.
-See [Beacon Manager CSP](/mx/beaconmgr) documentation for recommended settings.
-When the device is offline or loses power, the secondary BLE continues to transmit beacons to aid in locating the device.
-In these circumstsances, the **[Play Sound](/use/#findadevice)** feature does not function.
+* **Secondary BLE:** identifies the state of the [secondary BLE](../config/#secondaryble):
-        * **Enabled -** the device has a secondary BLE and beaconing is enabled via [Beacon Manager CSP](/mx/beaconmgr)
+        * **Enabled -** the device has a secondary BLE and beaconing is enabled.
+When the device loses power, the secondary BLE continues to transmit beacons to aid in locating the device.
-        * **Disabled -** the device has a secondary BLE and beaconing is disabled via [Beacon Manager CSP](/mx/beaconmgr)
+        * **Disabled -** the device has a secondary BLE and beaconing is disabled
         * **Not Available -** the device does not have a secondary BLE
 * **Battery Level –** displays the battery level (high, medium, or low) along with the percent (%) of battery remaining:
         * **High –** indicates the remaining battery is greater than 66%